qdm12/gluetun/README.md

     </p></details>
 - <details><summary>Connect LAN devices through the built-in HTTP proxy *Tinyproxy* (i.e. with Chrome, Kodi, etc.)</summary><p>

+    You might want to use Shadowsocks instead which tunnels UDP as well as TCP, whereas Tinyproxy only tunnels TCP.

     1. Setup a HTTP proxy client, such as [SwitchyOmega for Chrome](https://chrome.google.com/webstore/detail/proxy-switchyomega/padekgcemlokbadohgkifijomclgjgif?hl=en)
     1. Ensure the PIA container is launched with:
         - port `8888` published `-p 8888:8888/tcp`
         - your LAN subnet, i.e. `192.168.1.0/24`, set as `-e EXTRA_SUBNETS=192.168.1.0/24`
     1. With your HTTP proxy client, connect to the Docker host (i.e. `192.168.1.10`) on port `8888`.
 You need to enter your credentials if you set them with `TINYPROXY_USER` and `TINYPROXY_PASSWORD`.
-    1. If you set `TINYPROXY_LOG` to `Info`, more information will be logged in the Docker logs, merged with the OpenVPN logs.
+    1. If you set `TINYPROXY_LOG` to `Info`, more information will be logged in the Docker logs
-       `TINYPROXY_LOG` defaults to `Critical` to avoid logging everything, for privacy purposes.

     </p></details>
 - <details><summary>Connect LAN devices through the built-in SOCKS5 proxy *Shadowsocks* (per app, system wide, etc.)</summary><p>